GovXS/Evaluating-Voting-Design-Tradeoffs-for-Retro-Funding/experiments/experiments.md

 ### Summary:

-- The experiment evaluates the **resistance to control** for different voting rules by simulating the number of voters that need to be added or removed to achieve a desired increase in funding for a target project.
+- The experiment evaluates the **cost of control** for different voting rules by simulating the number of voters that need to be added or removed to achieve a desired increase in funding for a target project.
 - It runs multiple iterations, each corresponding to a different **desired increase percentage** (from 1% to 30%).
-- The experiment calculates and saves the **average control cost** (number of voters added/removed) for each voting rule, making it possible to analyze how resistant each rule is to manipulation through voter addition or removal.
+- The experiment calculates and saves the **average control cost** (the number of voters added/removed) for each voting rule, making it possible to analyze how resistant each rule is to manipulation through voter addition or removal.
 - The results are saved in a CSV file, providing insights into the vulnerability of the voting system to control attempts.

+# VEV Experiment

 This experiment evaluates the **Voter Extractable Value (VEV)** in a voting system using the `EvalMetrics` class.
 The **VEV** metric measures how much a single voter can influence the outcome by concentrating a large percentage of their voting power (e.g., 90-99%) on a single project.
 This experiment aims to quantify the maximum impact that voters can have on project allocations using different voting rules.

-# VEV Experiment
+### Key Components of the Experiment

-5. **Evaluate Voter Extractable Value (VEV)**:
+1. **Evaluate Voter Extractable Value (VEV)**:
    - The experiment runs the **VEV evaluation** for the specified number of rounds (50 rounds).
 In each round, the model generates a new voting profile, and for each voter and project, the **maximum L1 distance** is computed.
    - The **L1 distance** measures how much the outcome changes when a voter allocates 90-99% of their tokens to a single project (i.e., extreme voting behavior).
 The goal is to determine the maximum skewness a voter can cause to the fund allocation using different voting rules.